novikoffav/herbua-wp-custom/README.md

 - secrets / API keys

 For demo purposes, use anonymized sample data only.

+## Implementation examples
+The repo has been developed and realized within herbUA initiative and can be accessed from https://wp.herbua.com/

 ## Versioning / releases
 - `v0.1.0` initial public release